Giles Walker

-Giles Walker (January 17, 1946 - March 23, 2020) was a Scottish-born Canadian film director.
+Giles Walker (January 17, 1946 – March 23, 2020) was a Scottish-born Canadian film director.

 Biography

 Giles Walker, born in 1946 in Dundee, Scotland, received a B.A. from the University of New Brunswick and an M.A. from Stanford University Film School in 1972.
-He joined the Canadian National Film Board soon after, directing documentaries, then switching to dramas in 1977.
+He joined the National Film Board of Canada soon after, directing documentaries, then switching to dramas in 1977.
 Bravery in the Field was nominated for a live-action short Oscar in 1979.
 The Masculine Mystique (directed with John N. Smith), the first of a trio of NFB movies dealing with issues of gender relations, showed Walker's experimental side, working with non-professional actors and the technique of improvisation.
 The two other films in the series, however, moved closer to an easy, palatable Hollywood style – successfully in 90 Days but less so in The Last Straw.
 Perhaps Walker's most successful fictional work is Princes in Exile, a film about a summer camp for children with cancer, notable for delicate treatment of the subject and a moving lack of sentimentality.
-Walker died in March 2020.
+Walker died in March 2020 after a 10-year battle with brain cancer.